karpanai/karpanai-web/data/blog/2005/01/28/tamil-cinema-today.md

     - 'Movies'
 post_format: []
 ---
  A Vairamuthu interview to kick off the day.
 First the good news.
-[Vairamuthu is not writing for Rajinikanth’s Chandramukhi.](http://www.thatstamil.com/specials/cinema/interview/vairamuthu.html) But he says, every “micro-second” of his life contains poetry.
+[Vairamuthu is not writing for Rajinikanth's Chandramukhi.](http://www.thatstamil.com/specials/cinema/interview/vairamuthu.html) But he says, every “micro-second” of his life contains poetry.
 Like [so:](http://www.thatstamil.com/specials/cinema/shooting-spot/shriya.html)

 > “Princess of Istanbul (!)
 > Heat up the land with your kisses” (from Mazhai)